dndworld/dndworld.github.io/faq/rulings.md

 Item: Weapons/Equipment, Proficiency
 ```
 ==- **Animate Dead: Killing undead created by the spell**
-**RAW:** The remains of the undead created by Animate Dead do not disappear without being explicitly destroyed.
+**Description:** The remains of the undead created by Animate Dead do not disappear without being explicitly destroyed.<br>
 **Interpretation:** If an undead created by Animate Dead is killed, their remains do not disappear (unless explicitly destroyed by an effect such as Disintegration) and can thus be reanimated with another casting of Animate Dead.<br>

 E.g. The summoner can kill their undead servants and then reanimate them at no additional material cost.
 You may kill your undead servants without DM oversight so long as they are still under your control.